cuba-labs/firebird-sample/README.md

 8. Start the project from the Studio.

 ## Linux usage notes
-Directory where database files are located should be writeable for both current user and `firebird` user running Firebird server.
-Access from the current user is performed when the `gradlew createDb` task is executed to re-create the database file.
+Directory where database files are located should be owned by the `firebird` user running Firebird server.